Menu

 • Geology: It shows how mountains are formed and the tectonic history of the planet.

-• Glaciology: Researchers examine melt rates, snow layers, and ice thickness.
+• Glaciology: Researchers scrutinize melt rates, snow layers, and ice thickness.

 • High-Altitude Physiology: Because of Everest’s high altitude, scientists can conduct special medical studies on how the body reacts to low oxygen levels.

 • Biodiversity: Life persists even at high altitudes.
-Biologists study rare birds, Himalayan tahrs, and snow leopards.
+Biologists study rare birds, Himalayan tahr, and snow leopards.

-The impact of human activity on even the most remote places has been brought to light in recent years by expeditions that have set up weather monitoring stations and taken samples of microplastic from the snow on Everest.
+The impact of human activity on even the most remote places has been brought to light recently by expeditions that have set up weather monitoring stations and taken samples of microplastic from the snow on Everest.

 World Recognition of Everest